hikeventures/hikeventures.github.io/_posts/2016-09-24-Outdoors-Tidbits-48.markdown

 ---

 Want to see a link to your blog post here as well?
-Submit a message with a link to your article [here](http://www.hikeventures.com/Outdoors-Tidbits-48/) and we may publish it.
+Submit a message with a link [here](http://www.hikeventures.com/Outdoors-Tidbits-48/) and we may publish it next time.

 ---